-CASE STUDY New Zealand
+Appendix A - ending retention malpractice

+CASE STUDY: NEW ZEALAND

-The Construction Contracts (Retention Money) Amendment Act protects retentions monies in the event of insolvency.
+The Construction Contracts (Retention Money)

+Amendment Act protects retentions monies in the event of insolvency.

-The key changes introduced by the Amendment Act are:
+Key changes introduced by the Amendment Act are:

-Automatic Trust: Retentions will now be automatically deemed to be held on trust as soon as an amount becomes retention money, regardless of any payment or other steps taken.
+Automatic trust Retentions will now be automatically deemed to be held on trust as soon as an amount becomes retention money, regardless of any payment or other steps taken.
 Taking steps to create a trust will no longer be necessary.
 A trust will be deemed when a construction contract allows a payer to withhold payment of an amount to a payee.

-Retentions Account: Retention money will be required to be held separately from other monies or assets.
+Retentions account Retention money will be required to be held separately from other monies or assets.
 Payers will no longer be allowed to commingle retentions with other money and must hold retentions in a dedicated account.

-Use of Retentions: The Amendment Act confirms that it is acceptable to use retention money to remedy defects caused by the payee's failure to comply with its obligations set out in the commercial construction contract.
+Use of retentions The Amendment Act confirms that it is acceptable to use retention money to remedy defects caused by the payee's failure to comply with its obligations set out in the commercial construction contract.
 However, this is only the case if the contract permits this use of retentions and all relevant procedure set out in the contract is followed.
-The party intending to use retentions for this purpose must also give the other party at least 10 working days written notice prior to use, outlining the details of defects to be remedied and the intended use of retention money for that purpose.

-Reporting Obligations: A retentions holder will continue to be required to ensure proper accounting records are kept.
+The party intending to use retentions for this purpose must also give the other party at least ten working days written notice prior to use, outlining the details of defects to be remedied and the intended use of retention money for that purpose.
+Reporting obligations A retentions holder will continue to be required to ensure proper accounting records are kept.